Minimum of $249 as document/set up fee and $1,751 of equity for a total of $2,000 down and $299/mo

 Keep in mind these are just the minimum payments.
 Put down more to save the cost of interest.
 Make sure to check out this blog post on how we charge interest on our sister company’s website.

-You know he’s in there… so let him out!
-Come spend time in the wild west and let your inner cowboy ride!
-Your new 4.77 acre ranchette is located only 11 miles from Elko Nevada!
+Come spend time in the wild west and have that homestead you’ve been dreaming about!
+Your new 4.34 acre ranchette is located only 23 miles from Elko Nevada and it’s got a great mix of mountain and farm views.
 You will have so much fun exploring the area and bringing friends and family out to your property and enjoying the great outdoors.
-The property is a Nice mix of trees and open space – check out the aerial plat map below to see the layout.
+This CORNER Lot has power right at the road and is just minutes to the lake!

-This off grid property is the perfect spot to get away and camp, or bring the RV or horses and truly see the night sky and all of its stars with NO light pollution.
+This property is the perfect spot to get away and camp, or bring the RV or horses and truly see the night sky and all of its stars with NO light pollution.
 If you have ever dreamed of building an off grid oasis, this is the place to do it.
+There is no time limit to build and only a 400 sq ft minimum to build, so you can have a quaint mountain cabin to escape the city!
 Enjoy the outdoors the way you did when you were a kid and grow up to be the cowboy you always wanted to be!

-Wake up and go fishing at Angel Lake or Wild Horse Reservoir, Hike, picnic and camp at Lamoille Canyon, or spend time enjoying the evenings at the Nugget or Peppermill Casino.
+Wake up and go fishing at South Fork Reservoir (its only minutes away), Angel Lake or Wild Horse Reservoir, Hike, picnic and camp at Lamoille Canyon, or spend time enjoying the evenings at the Nugget or Peppermill Casino.
 This is truly the perfect spot to start enjoying your vacation time.

 Enjoy the beautiful weather, the peace and quiet, and the abundant sunshine when you buy this property